ImesashviliIrakli/ElectricityData/README.md

 Each will return their own months of data. after that all for months data will be added to the database.

 Then run the last endpoint and you will see that now you have the last four months of electricity data aggregated.

+Added loggin using serilog and saved the logs to a file, of which the filepath is specified in the program.cs class.

+The application does run on docker but sadly it throws an error when trying to add to the database.
+Some error of LocalDB not supported.
+Due to my lack of knowledge on docker, I decided to not waste time anymore and work on the error on myself rather than use up more time.

+Hope you understand.